Popular Critical Matchings in the Many-to-Many Setting: Popularity of

 \subsection{Dual assignment and its correctness}

-Now, we present an assignment of values to the dual variables of dual-LP and prove that it is feasible as well as the sum of the dual values is zero in Lemma~\ref{lem:dSumZero}.
-The dual assignment is shown in Figure~\ref{fig:maxlevelgraph} in blue coloured text.
+Now, we present an assignment of values to the dual variables of the dual-LP below.
+The dual assignment is shown in Figure~\ref{fig:maxlevelgraph} in blue-colored text.
+We prove in Lemma~\ref{lem:dSumZero} that the proposed dual assignment is feasible and the sum of the dual values is zero.

 \begin{itemize} \item Set $\alpha_{v}=0$ if $v\in \tL$ or $v\in \AA'\cup \BB'$ such that $M^*(v)\in\tL$. \item Set $\alpha_{a_i}=2x+1\ \ \ $ $\forall$ $a_i\in \AA'_{\T-x}$, where $-(\S+1)\le x \le \T$ and $M^*(a_i)\notin \tLA$. \item Set $\alpha_{b_j}=-(2x+1)\ \ \ $ $\forall$ $b_j\in \BB'_{\T-x}$, where $-(\S+1)\le x \le \T$ and $M^*(b_j)\notin \tLB$. \end{itemize}